Life insurance vs. 401(k) for retirement savings

 A 401(k) is always a better choice than a life insurance policy.
 Even if you would benefit from a LIRP, you should maximize contributions to your 401(k) and other retirement accounts before investing in life insurance alternatives.

 LIRPs require you to own a permanent life insurance policy, which is significantly more expensive than term life insurance coverage.
-Most people don’t need to spend that extra money and will save more by instead investing in traditional retirement funds and buying a more affordable term policy.
+Most people don’t need to spend that extra money and will save more by instead investing in traditional retirement funds and buying a more affordable term life policy if there’s a need for coverage.

 References